Create a system-versioned temporal table

 There are three ways to create a system-versioned temporal table when considering how the history table is specified:

-- A system-versioned temporal table must have a primary key defined and have exactly one PERIOD FOR SYSTEM_TIME defined with two datetime2 columns, declared as GENERATED ALWAYS AS ROW START / END
+A system-versioned temporal table must have a primary key defined and have exactly one

-- The PERIOD columns are always assumed to be non-nullable, even if nullability isn't specified.
-If the PERIOD columns are explicitly defined as nullable, the CREATE TABLE statement will fail.
+PERIODcolumns are always assumed to be non-nullable, even if nullability isn't specified.
+If the

-- The history table must always be schema-aligned with the current or temporal table, in terms of number of columns, column names, ordering and data types.
+The history table must always be schema-aligned with the current or temporal table, with respect to the number of columns, column names, ordering and data types.

-- The anonymous history table name has the following format: MSSQL_TemporalHistoryFor_<current_temporal_table_object_id>_[suffix].
-Suffix is optional and it will be added only if the first part of the table name isn't unique.
+The anonymous history table name has the following format: MSSQL_TemporalHistoryFor_<current_temporal_table_object_id>_[suffix].
+Suffix is optional and is added only if the first part of the table name isn't unique.

-- The history table is created as a rowstore table.
-PAGE compression is applied if possible, otherwise the history table will be uncompressed.
+The history table is created as a rowstore table.
+PAGE compression is applied if possible, otherwise the history table is uncompressed.
 For example, some table configurations, such as SPARSE columns, don't allow compression.

-- A default clustered index is created for the history table with an auto-generated name in format IX_<history_table_name>.
-The clustered index contains the PERIOD columns (end, start).
+A default clustered index is created for the history table with an auto-generated name in format IX_<history_table_name>.
+The clustered index contains the

 Create a temporal table with a default history table

 Creating a temporal table with a default history table is a convenient option when you want to control naming and still rely on the system to create the history table with the default configuration.
-In the example below, a new table is created with system-versioning enabled with the name of the history table explicitly defined.
+In the following example, a new table is created with system-versioning enabled with the name of the history table explicitly defined.